AriLimRey/Data-Analytics-Portfolio/README.md

 As I grow into this new path, I’m excited to keep learning, collaborating, and building tools that support data-driven decision making.
 I believe good analysis tells a story and I’m here to tell better ones with data.

-### Check out my projects below to see what I've learned:
+### Check out my projects to see what I've learned:

 ### - [Ecommerce Customer Behavior - KPI Dashboard](./Ecommerce%20Customer%20Behavior%20-%20KPI%20Dashboard)